 Since the ringworm fungus resides in the soil, a digging dog encounters it regularly.
 However, not all animals will contract the fungus simply from contact.
 The age of your dog (puppies are more prone to infection), its immune status, and grooming habits all affect the rate of transmission.
 In both people and dogs, those with suppressed immune systems are most at risk.

-Ringworm transmission can also spread when your dog comes into contact with an infected animal or its bedding, toys, brushes, saddles, and another tack.
+Ringworm transmission can also spread when your dog comes into contact with an infected animal or its bedding, toys, brushes, clippers, saddles, and another equipment.
 Even home furnishings and rugs can harbor infection.
 And fungal spores can lay dormant on a variety of surfaces—like combs, brushes, and food bowls—for many months.

 A quick in-office test called the "Wood's lamp examination" uses an ultraviolet light in a darkened room to see if the affected area will fluoresce.
 However, not all ringworm infections will fluoresce and other rashes may cause a false detection.
 For a definitive diagnosis of ringworm, a fungal culture may be needed, which involves collecting hair and skin scrapings, and then watching for fungal growth in a lab.
 This process can take several days and up to a few weeks.